 The Bodhisatta was once a king’s advisor.
 One day the son of the king’s chaplain came to assist the king and fell in love at first sight with the gorgeous queen.
 He returned home lovesick and lay in bed without eating.
 After many days had passed, the king asked why the chaplain’s son had not returned for such a long time.
 When told of the son’s infatuation, the king summoned him and gave him his queen for seven days.
 Back at his house, he took delight with her and they both fell in love and before the week was up the pair fled far away to a neighboring kingdom.
 The king ordered them brought back, but their path was like that of a ship and nobody could find where they had gone.

 The heartbroken king became very ill, and his doctors could not heal him.
 The Bodhisatta assumed the king’s ailment was mental, not physical, so he schemed to cure him by arranging a small gathering of performers in the palace yard.
-It included a sword swallower because he knew when the king saw him he would ask, “Is there anything harder than that?”
+It included a sword swallower because he knew when the king saw the performance he would ask, “Is there anything harder than that?”
 The Bodhisatta instructed two of his colleagues how to answer the question, and then he told the king to look at the festivities outside his window, promising they would turn his sorrow into joy.